peterhinch/micropython-nano-gui/README.md

 owing to its restricted RAM - see
 [Appendix 1 Freezing bytecode](./README.md#appendix-1-freezing-bytecode).

-It uses synchronous code but is compatible with `uasyncio`.
+It uses synchronous code but is compatible with `asyncio`.
 Some demo programs illustrate this.
 Code is standard MicroPython, but some device drivers use the `native` and `viper` decorators.